archit120/bebop_precision_landing/README.md

 The camera callibration parameters are saved in src/ibvs.cpp

-To use, clone this repo into your ros workspace src folder and then run "catkin_make" or "catkin build"
+To use, clone this repo into your ros workspace src folder and then run "catkin_make" or "catkin build".

+Before starting the visual servoying, you will have to connect to the bebop driver, also will have to takeoff the drone.
+Also, make sure that your camera is facing downwards using the command :

+rostopic pub ---once bebop/camera_control geometry_msgs/Twist "{angular: [0,-90,0]}"

 After this, launch using "rosrun bebop_precision_landing ibvs_test" to start the visual servoing process.